Fury vs Joshua odds: How do they bet now?

 Joshua’s uppercut against Klitschko provided a highlight-reel moment in April 2017.

-However, Fury fans point to their man’s convincing points win over a much younger Klitschko and that destruction of Wilder to state their case that his record is superior.
+However, Fury fans point to their man’s convincing points win over a much younger Klitschko and the wins over Wilder to state their case that his record is superior.

-For a long time the answer looked like a hard ‘no’, but that all changed in the last few days.
+For a long time the answer looked like a hard ‘no’, but that massive Saudi investment in heavyweight boxing has it looking more likely by the day.
+We just need Fury to dispose of Usyk.

 As boxing fans we are sceptics by nature, but even we are growing more hopeful by the hour.